jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 Use in place of sheetbend for joining slippery or dissimilar ropes.
 About as easy as the name suggests.
 - **[Vice-versa bend.][vice-versa-bend]**
-Use in place of sheetbend for joining stretchy rope.
+Use in place of sheetbend for joining bungee lines.
 - **Butterfly bend.**
 Use alpine butterfly in place of sheetbend wherever ease of untying after extreme stress is valued more than tidiness.
 - **[Zeppelin bend.][zeppelin-bend]**
-Use anywhere you'd use the butterfly bend, like when mooring blimps.
+Use anywhere that you might use the butterfly bend, such as for mooring blimps.
+Also suitable for joining bungee lines.

 I tested the security of eight bends.
 Check out the [results][bend-test].
 {:.tangent}